patricklingga/system-integration-quiz/README.md

 D. To make sure contributors cannot create new branches.
 ```

-# Upload your answer by doing the following
+# Upload your answers by doing the following

+FYI, each question worth 1 point, for the total of 5 points.
+The other 5 point will be given if you properly create a PR to this github repository.

 ## 1. Create your own fork
 <img width="1573" height="342" alt="image" src="https://github.com/user-attachments/assets/23de9b96-8cc2-4260-ba78-317f807b13ea" />